Nopalev/clock-hive/README.md

 ## Background

 I got an idea about this project from [Worldtime App](https://github.com/iamshaunjp/flutter-beginners-tutorial/tree/lesson-35/world_time_app) made by Shaun from [NetNinja](https://www.youtube.com/TheNetNinja) and decide to made an improvement.
 Another reason why this project came to fruition is because I have never worked with non-relational database services and thought this kind of project is a good example of storing non-relational data.
-At the time of writing this, I just learn Flutter for about a months or two and thought this project might help me learn Flutter better.
+At the time of writing this, I just learn Flutter for about a month or two and thought this project might help me learn Flutter better.
 Lastly I am not a native English speaker so please excuse my grammatical errors.

 ## Third Parties and APIs